wawandco/milo/README.md

 - [TODO] attr-value-double-quotes: Attribute values must be in double quotes.
 - [TODO] attr-value-not-empty: All attributes must have values.
 - [TODO] alt-require: The alt attribute of an element must be present and alt attribute of area[href] and input[type=image] must have a value.
-- [TODO] id-class-ad-disabled: The id and class attributes cannot use the ad keyword, it will be blocked by adblock software.
-- [TODO] id-class-value: The id and class attribute values must meet the specified rules.
 - [TODO] id-unique: The value of id attributes must be unique.

 ### Inline